 If you have diabetes, you have an increased chance of developing foot sores, or ulcers, also called diabetic ulcers.

 Foot ulcers are a common reason for hospital stays for people with diabetes.
 It may take weeks or even several months for foot ulcers to heal.
-Diabetic ulcers are often painless.
+Diabetic ulcers are often painless (because of decreased sensation in the feet).

 Whether or not you have a foot ulcer, you will need to know how best to take care of your feet.

 One way to treat an ulcer is debridement.
 This treatment removes dead skin and tissue.
-A provider, such as a podiatrist, will need to do this to be able to see your foot ulcer.
-There are many ways to do this.
-One way is to use a scalpel and special scissors.
+You should never try to do this yourself.
+A provider, such as a podiatrist, will need to do this to make sure the debridement is done correctly and does not make the injury worse.

 - The skin surrounding the wound is cleaned and disinfected.

 - The wound is probed with a metal instrument to see how deep it is and to see if there is any foreign material or object in the ulcer.

 - The provider cuts away the dead tissue, then washes out the ulcer.

 - Afterward, the sore may seem bigger and deeper.
-The ulcer should be red or pink and look like fresh meat.
+The ulcer should be red or pink.
+Wounds that are pale or purple/black are less likely to heal.

-Other ways the provider may use to remove dead or infected tissue are:
+Other methods the provider may use to remove dead or infected tissue are:

 - Put your foot in a whirlpool bath.